-tion data, such as 128, 256, ..., and 2048 points data.
-For the 128 points data set we measure only b = 32 case, since the number of blocks will be only 4 if b = 64 so only 4 threads will do actual submatrix multiplication.
+since the number of blocks is only 4 if b = 64 so only 4 threads does actual submatrix multiplication.
 Figure 5 illustrates the speedup of the Parallel SMACOF with respect to different data sizes.
 As Figure 5 depicted, the speedup ratio increases as the data size increases.
 Following equations are the definition of overhead (f), efficiency (e), and speedup(S(N)):

-$$f = \frac{NT(N) - T(1)}{T(1)}$$
+$$f = \frac{NT(N) - T(1)}{T(1)}$$ (12)